Allowing the VNet Subnet IDs¶

 Query the SYSTEM$GET_SNOWFLAKE_PLATFORM_INFO function to retrieve the IDs of the VNet subnet in which your Snowflake account is located:

-Record the VNet subnet IDs returned by the query.
+Record both of the VNet subnet IDs returned by the query.

 Log into your preferred Azure command line interface.

-Execute the following command to allow each of the Snowflake VNet subnet IDs to access your storage account:
+Execute the following command to allow each Snowflake VNet subnet ID to access your storage account.
+You must execute the command once for each of the subnet IDs returned by the SYSTEM$GET_SNOWFLAKE_PLATFORM_INFO function:

 $ az storage account network-rule add --account-name <account_name> --resource-group myRG --subnet "<snowflake_vnet_subnet_id>"